 Any interested party that meets the membership criteria of Oikocredit may submit an application for membership of Oikocredit to the Board at any time.
 After approval, Shares can be acquired accordingly against payment of the nominal value thereof.
-Shares are registered Shares and issued at a nominal value of EUR 200 or US dollars 200 per Share.
-A change in the Articles of Association of the Society has been approved by the Annual General Meeting of Members of the Society on June 15 2007.
-According to this change in the Articles of Association the Board can decide to issue shares in other currencies than in euro or in USD.
-Before issuing shares in other currencies, the nominal value per share to be determined for each additional currency in which the shares are issued.
+Shares are registered Shares and issued at a nominal value of EUR 200, US dollars 200 per Share GBP 150 per share, SEK 2000 per share and CAD 200, or any other currency approved by the Board.
+A Before issuing shares in other currencies, the nominal value per share to be determined for each additional currency in which the shares are issued.

 Each Member is required to purchase at least one Share upon joining Oikocredit.
 Fractions of Shares may also be purchased thereafter.
 There is no limit to the number of Shares that can be issued.
 Shareholders are entitled to dividends.
-It is the policy of Oikocredit to pay out an annual dividend per Share with a percentage of the nominal value of a Share that is usually 2% of the nominal value, but this is up to the General Meeting of Members to decide per year what the exact dividend will be per Share.
-Up till 2006 Oikocredit did not pay a dividend higher than 2%.
+It is the policy of Oikocredit to pay out an annual dividend per Share with a percentage of the nominal value of a Share that was so far usually 2% of the nominal value, but this is up to the General Meeting of Members to decide per year what the exact dividend will be per Share.
+Up till 2008 Oikocredit did not pay a dividend higher than 2%.
 Dividends will be determined during the General Meeting of Members and will be lower than what is considered to be a normal dividend in the financial markets.
 The Shares are not listed on any stock exchange.
 Shares must be considered as illiquid.
-An objective price-fixing and - setting is not available.
+An objective price-fixing and setting is not available.
 Each Member may exercise one vote at the General Meeting, irrespective of the number of Shares held.
-Please refer to §6.5 for more details.
+Please refer to § 6.5 for more details.